 Hover over the cell with the comment, click the kebab menu with three vertical dots, select 'Edit' in the menu, modify the comment text, and click the green 'Save' button to save the changes.

 Adding comments in Google Sheets is straightforward and essential for collaboration.
-However, for more advanced data tasks, Sourcetable simplifies the process.
+However, there's a more efficient way to work with spreadsheets using Sourcetable's AI capabilities.